timklapdor/uimagine-website/_events/tech-expo.md

 - weimagine
 - innovation
 program: innovation
-promotional-text: ''
+promotional-text: 'Join us for a hands on experience with virtual reality using 3D headsets and apps, 3D games and augmented reality via your own device, and demonstrations of drone technology.'
-post-mortem-text: 'Join us for a hands on experience with virtual reality using 3D headsets and apps, 3D games and augmented reality via your own device, and demonstrations of drone technology. '
+post-mortem-text: ''
 date-start: 2018-09-13 10:00:00 +1000
 date-finish: 2018-09-13 13:00:00 +1000
 no-bios: false